Papers should be submitted directly to the online Editorial Office at the Acta Biomedica website: www.actabiomedica.it.

 Trade Names: Chemical substances should be referred to by the generic name only.
 Trade names should not be used.
 Drugs should be referred to by their generic names.
 If proprietary chemicals, reagents or special pieces of apparatus have been used in the study, refer to these by their generic name, mentioning the proprietary name and the name and location of the manufacturer in parentheses.

-Illustrations: It is the authors’ responsibility to obtain permission (from the author and copyright holder) to reproduce illustrations, tables, etc. from other publications.
-If the figures have been reproduced from another source, a letter from the copyright holder (usually the publisher) authorizing the reproduction of the material must be attached to the covering letter.
-Photographs and graphics should be sent as high resolution files: not less than 300 d.p.i. and with a base of the same size as a column of the Journal (8 cm).
+All original photographs and graphics should be sent as high resolution files: not less than 300 d.p.i. and with a base of the same size as a column of the Journal (8 cm).
 A letter of permission must accompany all photographs when there is a possibility of identification.
+(Please, follow all recommendations reported for “Third-party permission”).
 Legends should be added.
 The citation of the Figures in the text should be added as (Figure 1....
 Figures 1-3, and so on).
 Cite figures with the format: Figure 1 A, Figure 1 B, Figure 2, Figure 3, etc. When consecutive subparts of a figure are cited, they should be cited as: Figure 1A-1D, etc.

 Tables: tables should be numbered consecutively with Arabic numerals.
 Legends should be concise but comprehensive – the table, legend, and footnotes must be understandable without reference to the text.
 All abbreviations must be defined in footnotes.
-Footnote symbols: †, ‡, §, ¶, should be used (in that order) and *, **, *** should be reserved for P-values.
+Footnote symbols: †, §, ¶, should be used (in that order) and *, **, *** should be reserved for P-values.
 The Tables must be embedded in the main manuscript.
 Tables should be self-contained and complement, but not duplicate, the information contained in the text.

 Figure Legends: Legends should be concise but comprehensive – the figure and its legend must be understandable without reference to the text.
-Include definitions of any symbols used and define/explain all abbreviations and units of measurement. ues.
+Include definitions of any symbols used and define/explain all abbreviations and units of measurement.
 Statistical measures such as SD or SEM should be identified in the headings.

-References: references should be numbered consecutively in the order in which they appear in the text.
-They have to be placed in round brackets and NOT in square brackets or superscripted for example: (1,2) or (1-3).
-References cited only in tables or in legends to figures should be numbered in accordance with the sequence established by the first identification in the text.
 The list of references should be typed in numerical order and indicate: authors’ names (all authors when six or less; when seven or more list only the first three and add “et al.”); article title, name of the Journal (abbreviated as in Index Medicus), publication year, volume and first and last page numbers.
-Please, don't use the bold or the italics styles for the references and do not report the dot after the first name of authors or after the name of the Journals.
+Please, don’t use the bold or the italics styles for the references and do not insert a dot after the name of authors.
+After the name of the cited Journals insert a dot followed by doi.
+If it is not available replace it with PIMD.

 The recommended style for references should be mainly based on Vancouver style.
 Bibliographic References as adapted by PubMed Citation-National Library of Medicine (https://pubmed.ncbi.nlm.nih.gov)